What are Coffee Tasting Notes?

 Coffee tasting notes are quick guides to the aromas and tastes you will find while brewing and sipping those coffees.
-Coffees are very complex.
+They are a guide to the coffee flavors you will encounter provided by the coffee roaster.
+Coffees are very complex so you will discover a multitude of coffee flavors.
 Their essences include aromas that range from floral to fruity to smoky.
 The tastes fall on the spectrum from sweet to sour, and from salty to bitter.

 Ladro Roasting Blends and Micro-Lots give you the chance to explore coffee flavors.
 Our blends range from light to medium to dark roasts.
 Our Micro-lots are light roasts that highlight the flavors imparted to the beans by their regional environments.